lamijatirovic/Tic-Tac-Toe-Minimax-Algorithm/README.md

-## Igra iks oks s implementiranim igračem
+# Tic-Tac-Toe Game with AI Player

-Implementacija Minimax algoritma za pronalaženje najboljeg poteza protivnika.
+Implementation of the Minimax algorithm to determine the best move for the opponent.

-### Korištenje
+## Usage
-1. Klonirati repozitorij.
+1. Clone the repository
-2. Fajl index.html otvoriti u željenom web browser-u.
+2. Open the index.html file in your preferred web browser